Sometimes, you just got to say, “F*** it. Ruin!”

 Allow yourself to fail, to make mistakes.
 Allow yourself to be rejected, to be told no, to be wrong.
 Allow yourself to be a bit foolish.
 It might be embarrassing.
 It might sting.
 It might not be worth it in the moment, but don’t regret it.
 Don’t regret the missteps when you are being authentic to yourself and your values and your dreams.

 Take risks, but never risk what does bring you joy.
 Risk ruin to that which you can afford to destroy.
 You have to be willing to lose what you risk.
-I have walked away from jobs that didn’t value me, people who didn’t love me.
+I have walked away from jobs that didn’t value me; I have left people who didn’t love me.
 I would never let go of those who love me, those I love.
 Don’t risk what you love for something you like.
-But if you need more from someone to have a healthy, fulfilling relationship, if you are not being valued, you might have to risk losing them by demanding your value.
-Maybe that is the risk we must take: speaking our truth, stating our needs.
+Risk what you like for something you love.
+If you need more from someone to have a healthy, fulfilling relationship, you might have to risk losing them.
+If you aren't being heard, you might have to risk them not liking what you say when you decide to speak up and demand to be seen for your true maginificant self by creating boundaries and knowing your value.
+That fractured relationship might become whole and healthy, or it might need to end.
+That's the ruin risked.
+You risk losing something okay for something wonderful.
+But you have to be willing to lose that which isn't really working.
+Maybe that is the great risk most of us need to take: speaking our truth, stating our needs.
 You might have to risk the destruction.
 You might have to risk losing a relationship you care about to get the relationship you need and deserve.
 Are you willing to fail?

 I’m willing to fail.
+I only have this one life, and I want to live it thoroughly.
 I’m willing to lose an average life, mediocre relationships, a satisfactory career.
 If it means the chance to have an exceptional life, thriving relationships, a spectacular career, f*** it; ruin.